CertaPet Emotional Support Animal

 Where Can You Take Your ESA in California?
 (Rules, Risks & Limits)

 Air travel: Under DOT’s 2020 rule, airlines are not required to accept ESAs as service animals any longer.
 ESAs used to be able to travel aboard aircrafts free of charge and restrictions.
-Most carriers nowadays treat ESAs as regular pets, thus they’re subject to the same rules, including air fees and size limitations.
-ESAs are supposed to travel within airline approved carriers that fit in the footspace in front of their handler.
-Psychiatric service dogs instead benefit from the same rights as service animals, as they are task-trained to help out with mental health conditions.
+Most carriers nowadays treat ESAs as regular pets, thus they’re subject to the same rules, including air fees, and size limitations.
+ESAs are supposed to travel within approved airline approved carriers that fit in the footspace in front of their handler.

 State parks, campuses, and other facilities: Rules vary.
 California ESAs are generally not allowed in non-housing indoor campus spaces unless the institution permits pets; campus housing follows fair-housing principles.